 Expeditions.
 Smooth, stable, fast, open waters

 MSRP: $1,449 – $1,649

-The Traveller (with two L’s) is a Bote stand up paddle board for – yes, you guess it – for traveling.
-The long, sharp and narrow outline make it an ideal paddle board for touring.
+The Traveller (with two L’s) is a Bote stand-up paddle board for – yes, you guessed it – for traveling.
+The long, sharp, and narrow outline make it an ideal paddle board for touring.
 Whether it will be the seas or rivers, the Traveller is designed for advanced riders who know their destination.

-What available in two sizes and various designs, what sets this board apart from rest of the range is the fact that its made of Epoxy.
-Epoxy is known to be fast in smooth and snappy, but it is the sharp outline that make it stable.
+Available in two sizes and various designs, what sets this board apart from the rest of the range is the fact that it’s made of Epoxy.
+Epoxy is known to be fast in smooth and snappy, but it is the sharp outline that makes it stable.